-63. The purposes of the draft Bill as set out in Supported by research.
-Clause 1 are very broad and the list of registrable facts is longer than those the Home Office has said are necessary to establish identity.
+63 The purposes of the draft Dill as get out in Supported by research Clause 1 are very broad and the list of resistable Supported by research. facts is longer than those the Hame Office has said facts is longer than those the Home Office has said are necessary to establish identity.
 Both the purposes of the Bill and the registrable facts should be strictly limited to establishing identity and immigration status, so as to ensure that the provisions of the Data Protection Act cover the operation of the scheme effectively.
 (Paragraph 231) 64.
 It is not yet possible to be more precise about Supported by research. the list of registrable facts, because the aims of the scheme, and hence the requirements for information to be registered, are not sufficiently clear.
-As the Bill proceeds, the Government must set out its justification better.
-(Paragraph 232) 65.
-Clause 1 should set out the aims of the scheme.
-Supported by recearch Supported by research.
-A possible formulation might be: "to enable an individual to identify himself in order to gain access to public and private services or when required to identify himself for the purposes of law enforcement".
+As the Bill proceeds, the Government must set out its iustification better (Paragraph 232) 65 Clause 1 should set out the aims of the scheme Supported by research A possible formulation might be: "to anable an Supported by research.
+A possible formulation might be. to enable an to public and private convices or when required to identify himself for the numbers of low identify miniseri for the purposes of law enforcement.
 Wording of this sort would establish a test against which the data to be stored and used could be tested.
 It would also guard against the type of function creep in which the state uses the register to identify individuals without amendment by Parliament.
 (Paragraph 233) 66.
 There should be explicit provision in the Bill Conditionally supported.
 See Appendix detailing that all access to the register must be recorded. concerns about the audit trail.
 (Paragraph 234) 67.
 We support the provisions in Clauses 2(4) and Not applicable to this study.
 8(4) that enable registration of failed asylum seekers and other similar cases, but recommend that the Home Office clarify the purposes of these Clauses in the Bill.
 (Paragraph 235) 68.
 Clause 3 provides an acceptable mechanism for Conditionally supported.
-The desirability of amending the information required to be held on the having a national Register of data has not been Register, but only if the statutory purposes of the comprehensively assessed.
-Bill are clarified as we recommend.
-(Paragraph 237) · · · · · · · · · · · · · · · · · · · 69.
-It is practical to allow some flexibility over Supported by research. precisely which documents are required at Supported of resources. registration and that these should be set out in secondary legislation.
-But the Bill should state that only those documents that are reasonably necessary to establish identity may be required.
+The desirability of amending the information required to be held on the having a national Register of data has not been Register, but only if the statutory purposes of the comprehensively assessed Bill are clarified as we recommend (Paragraph 237) 69 It is practical to allow some flexibility over Supported by research precisely which documents are required at Supported by research. registration and that these should be set out in secondary legislation But the Dill should state that secondary registration.
+But the bill should state that only mose documents that are reasonably necessary to establish identity may be required.
 There should be a right of appeal to the National Identity Scheme Commissioner.
-(Paragraph 239) Not service at the service of the the 70.
+(Paragraph 239) 70.
 The proposed penalties [for failing to register Not supported by research.
-The conditions when required to do so and for failing to provide established through the development of a information] are reasonable given their purposes comprehensive identity card system cannot and existing penalties for similar offences.
-(Paragraph 244) readily be compared with those of other mechanisms.
+The conditions when required to do so and for failing to provide established through the development of a information] are reasonable given their purposes comprehensive identity card system cannot and existing penalties for similar offences. readily be compared with those of other (Paragraph 244) mechanisms.